cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 **addArchive**:

-**Asynchronously** submits an archive.
-This method only adds an archive.
-To be specific, if the device is not connected to the network when the app client calls this method, the HMS Core SDK caches the data locally.
-The data is submitted to Huawei server when network connection is restored and the user signs in again.
-You do not need to pay attention to the execution result of this method.
+This method submits archive records **asynchronously** and only adds archives.
+Even if the App Client is not on the network when the method is invoked, the HMS Core SDK will first cache the data locally and submit it to the Huawei server when the network is restored and the user logs in again.

 **Parameter Description**: